scaleoutsean/eseries-perf-analyzer/scripts/SCRIPTS.md

 $ docker compose build
 ```

-You can edit `.env` (that shouldn't be necessary, though) or `docker-compose.yml` (you need to, especially E-Series controller IP(s) and password for the monitor account), before you run `docker compose up -d`.
+You can edit `.env` (that shouldn't be necessary, though) and `docker-compose.yml` (you need to, especially E-Series controller IP(s) and password for the monitor account), before you run `docker compose up -d`.